-According to Healthy People 2020, LGBT health disparities include:
+According to Healthy People 2020, LGBTQIA+ health disparities include:

-- Vouth are 2 to 3 times more likely to attempt suicide and are more likely to be homeless. - Lesbians are less likely to get preventive services for cancer; along with bisexual females are more likely to be overweight or obese. - LGBT populations have the highest rates of tobacco, alcohol and other drug use. - Gay men are at higher risk of HIV and other STDs, especially among communities of color. - Elderly LGBT individuals face additional barriers to health because of isolation and a lack of social services and culturally competent providers. - Transgender individuals have a high prevalence of HIV/STDs, victimization, mental health issues and suicide and are less likely to have health insurance than straight or LGBT individuals.
+- Youth are two to three times more likely to attempt suicide and are more likely to be homeless. - Lesbians are less likely to get preventive services for cancer, and along with bisexual females are more likely to be overweight or obese. - LGBTQIA+ populations have the highest rates of tobacco, alcohol, and other drug use. - Gay men are at higher risk of HIV and other STDs, especially among communities of color. - Elderly LGBTQIA+ individuals face additional barriers to health because of isolation and a lack of social services and culturally competent providers. - Transgender individuals have a high prevalence of HIV/STDs, victimization, mental health issues and suicide and are less likely to have health insurance than straight or other individuals in their community.